-001-121 Tree Crew Practicum 1 2.00
+Tree Crew Practicum 1

 Students acquire the basic skills and techniques employed by arborist who work on tree crews.
 Working aloft is limited in this course.
 Emphasis is placed on student development as a member of a working crew, acquiring skills in tree pruning, setting throwlines, ground work, and work site management.
 This course emphasizes the development of skills expected of Plant Health Care Technicians working in support of arboricultural tree care crews.
-PREREQUISITES: 001-124 - Fundamentals of Aerial Tree Work with a minimum grade of C and office management.
+PREREQUISITES: 001-124 - Fundamentals of Aerial Tree Work with a minimum grade of C

+Horticulture Business Operations 3.00 Simulated operation of horticulture industries utilizing principles of marketing, economics and office management.
 Includes hands-on practice on computers used in each branch of the horticulture industry.
 Field trips and practice work are involved.